VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - You gain proficiency in one of the following skills of your choice: Deception, Intimidation, or Persuasion.
 - As a bonus action, you can give a command to an ally to reposition itself more favorably.
 That ally can then use its reaction to move up to its speed.

+## Camp Cook [New]

+_Requirement: Proficiency in Cook's Utensils_

+Your knowledge of natural ingredients and traditional cooking techniques allows you to create meals that provide various benefits to your companions even when food is scarce.
+You gain the following benefits:

+Increase your Constitution or Wisdom score by 1, to a maximum of 20.

+Over the course of 3 hours, you can prepare a feast for up to six creatures (including yourself) using your cook's utensils and ingredients you've gathered.

+Roll a d4.
+Consult the table below to see how many benefits your meal can provide.

+1. The meal provides nourishment for the day, but no other effects.
+2. The meal provides nourishment for the day and you may choose one of the below benefits.
+3. The meal provides nourishment for the day and you may choose two of the below benefits.
+4. The meal provides nourishment for the day and you may choose three of the below benefits.

+### Benefits

+- **Fortifying**: Each creature that consumes the meal gains temporary hit points equal to 1d6 + your proficiency bonus.
+- **Energizing**: Each creature that consumes the meal gains a +5 foot bonus to their speed for the next 24 hours.
+- **Bolstering**: Each creature that consumes the meal gains a +1 bonus to their AC for the next 24 hours.
+- **Lucky**: Each creature that consumes the meal gains a 1d4 that they can apply to one skill check within the next 24 hours.
+- **Nourishing**: Select a saving throw.
+Each creature that consumes the meal gains advantage on that saving throw for 24 hours.
+- **Filling**: Each creature that consumes the meal can take one portion of leftovers which can only be used to eat the next day.
+The leftovers have lost their luster and do not provide any additional beneficial effects, only nourishment.

+Once you create this feast, you cannot do so again until you finish a long rest.

 ## Chaos-Touched [New]

 Your exposure to the fluid nature of Limbo has altered you, granting you the following benefits: